List of tallest buildings in New York City: Early skyscrapers

 New York has played a prominent role in the development of the skyscraper.
 Since 1890, ten of those built in the city have held the title of world's tallest.
 (Note: This considers only skyscrapers by architectural height.
 It was not until the completion of the Singer Building in 1908 that a skyscraper surpassed the spire of the tallest building constructed using conventional methods.
 Only the Chrysler and Empire State Buildings held the title of world's tallest overall structure, the latter of which maintained this title for more than two decades until surpassed by Oklahoma's Griffin Television Tower in 1954.)
-New York City went through a very early high-rise construction booms from the 1890s through the 1910s.
-Notable skyscrapers completed during the first boom include the Singer Building, which was briefly the tallest building in the world at 612 ft when completed in 1908; it was the first skyscraper in New York to exceed 492 feet (150 m) in height.
-It was surpassed in 1909 by the 700 ft Met Life Tower, the earliest skyscraper to reach 492 feet (150 m) that still stands in New York City.
+New York City went through a very early high-rise construction boom from the 1890s through the 1910s.
+Notable skyscrapers completed during the first boom include the Singer Building, which was briefly the tallest building in the world at 612 ft when completed in 1908; it was the first skyscraper in New York to exceed 492 ft in height.
+It was surpassed in 1909 by the 700 ft Met Life Tower, the earliest skyscraper to reach 492 ft that still stands in New York City.
 The next structure to hold the record as the world's tallest building was completed in 1913: the 792 ft Woolworth Building.

 After a lull in skyscraper construction in the mid-1910s, a second boom occurred from the mid-1920s to the early 1930s.
 Skyscrapers reached greater heights in Lower Manhattan and especially in Midtown Manhattan.
-This period saw the completion of 40 Wall Street, the Chrysler Building, and the Empire State Building, partially driven by increased commercial demand and economic development during the Roaring Twenties and a desire for developers to outdo one another in height.
-The Chrysler Building was completed in 1930, one year after the onset of the Great Depression; at a height of 1,049 feet (319 m), it became the world's first supertall skyscraper.
+This period saw the completion of 40 Wall Street, the Chrysler Building, and the Empire State Building, driven by increased commercial demand and economic development during the Roaring Twenties and by developers' desire to outdo one another in height.
+The Chrysler Building was completed in 1930, one year after the onset of the Great Depression; at a height of 1049 ft, it became the world's first supertall skyscraper.
 The Empire State Building was completed one year later.
 In total, during the early 20th century, 44 skyscrapers over 150 m were built.
 Many of the buildings during the second boom were built in the Art Deco style.